 The 2018 Red Sox were off to an historic start: 17 wins and 2 losses – great pitching, some amazing come-backs, five grand slams (in twelve games), and a four game lead in the AL East.
 They rolled into Oakland after sweeping three from the AL's second best team, the Angels (13-6), essentially knocking them into second place in the West.
 They took game one from the A's, 7-3, after Mitch Moreland's supplied that fifth granny, and the bullpen made a great effort in support of a shaky come-back start by Drew Pomeranz.

-So it was with a lot of anticipation that we headed to the Coliseum last night to watch what was, on paper, the marque pitching match-up of the series: the A's Sean Manaea versus the Red Sox' Chris Sale – two of the league's best lefties.
+So it was with a lot of anticipation that we headed to the Coliseum last night to watch what was, on paper, the marquee pitching match-up of the series: the A's Sean Manaea versus the Red Sox' Chris Sale – two of the league's best lefties.

 Manaea started off by walking Mookie Betts, but got Andrew Benintendi to ground into a fielder's choice, then struck out Hanley Ramirez and JD Martinez.
 Manaea would proceed to keep the Red Sox off the bases except for an error by Marcus Semien on Sandy Leon's bloop pop.
 Leon would advance as far as second base on a wild pitch, but Manaea would strike out Jackie Bradley Jr to end the threat (JBJ would strike out three times).